It's 800-941-Sean, if you want to be a part of the program.

 Yes.

-It started with Trump and just doing unprecedented numbers with the African-American and with the Hispanic community.
+It started with Trump and just doing unprecedented numbers with the African American and with the Hispanic community.

-and then not paying, giving them free college like you promised, that makes young people somewhat disenchanted with the Democrat Party right now.
+There is something about making their life miserable over a virus they're not afraid of and then not paying, giving them free college like you promised that makes young people somewhat disenchanted with the Democrat Party right now.

 Maybe they're finally learning that the Social Security lockbox doesn't exist.